-4.11.2 Inventory & Designation
+4.12.2 Inventory & Designation

-1. Council may designate individual properties under Part IV of the Ontario Heritage Act (OHA), and Heritage Conservations Districts under Part V of the OHA, and is required to maintain a register of all property it designates under the OHA.
-In addition, the Township will maintain an inventory of all properties that are not designated but have been identified as being of cultural heritage value or interest.
+- Council may designate individual properties under Part IV of the Ontario Heritage Act (OHA), and Heritage Conservations Districts under Part V of the OHA, and is required to maintain a register of all property it designates under the OHA.
+In addition, the Township will maintain an inventory of all properties that are not designated but have been identified as being of cultural heritage value or interest. - 2.
 Council may identify and prepare an inventory of Cultural Heritage Landscapes.
 Cultural Heritage Landscapes may include existing rural and agricultural areas, heritage conservation districts, historic hamlets, and heritage roads.
 Once prepared, the Township will consider designating Cultural Heritage Landscapes through an Official Plan Amendment(s).

-4.11.3 Alterations to Heritage Resources & Adjacent Lands
+4.12.3 Alterations to Heritage Resources & Adjacent Lands

-1. Development, redevelopment, and site alteration to a designated heritage resource or on lands adjacent to a designated heritage resource shall only be permitted where it has been evaluated and demonstrated by a heritage professional that the heritage attributes of the resource will be conserved.
+Development, redevelopment, and site alteration to a significant cultural heritage resource or on lands adjacent to a protected heritage property shall only be permitted where it has been evaluated and demonstrated by a heritage professional that the heritage attributes of the resource will be conserved.
 Mitigating measures and / or alternative development approaches may be required in order to conserve the heritage attributes of the affected resource.

-4.11.4 Retention/Relocation of Cultural Heritage Resources
+4.12.4 Retention/Relocation of Cultural Heritage Resources

-- 1. Council shall encourage the retention of buildings, structures, or monuments of architectural and/or historical significance in their original locations, whenever possible. - All options for on-site retention shall be considered before approval is given for relocation to another site.
-These options include: - a. integration within new development areas; - b. adaptive re-use of the building in its original location; and - c. relocation of the building on the development site.
+- 1. Council shall encourage the retention of buildings, structures, or monuments of architectural and/or historical significance in their original locations, whenever possible. - 2.
+All options for on-site retention shall be considered before approval is given for relocation to another site.
+Alternative options will be considered where they have been recommended by a conservation plan, archaeological assessment, and/or heritage impact assessment.

-4.11.5 Demolition / Destruction
+4.12.5 Demolition / Destruction

-- The demolition or destruction of designated cultural heritage resources shall generally not be permitted.
-Prior to considering such a request, Council shall require the applicant to: - Submit accurate and complete information pertaining to the structural condition of the building or structure, with respect to the Ontario Building Code; and , - Any other relevant information to determine the feasibility of restoring as opposed to demolishing the building or structure. - Council shall engage the services of a qualified professional to review any required documentation or reports and conduct a heritage impact assessment prior to granting a demolition permit.
+- 1. The demolition or destruction of designated cultural heritage resources shall generally not be permitted.
+Prior to considering such a request, Council shall require the applicant to: - a.
+Submit accurate and complete information pertaining to the structural condition of the building or structure, with respect to the Ontario Building Code; - b.
+Any other relevant information to determine the feasibility of restoring as opposed to demolishing the building or structure; and, - Submit appropriate cultural heritage studies (e.g., archaeological assessments, cultural heritage evaluation reports, heritage impact assessments, conservation plans), prepared by a qualified professional.

+2. Council shall engage the services of a qualified professional to review any required documentation or reports.

-4.11.6 Township-Owned Heritage Resources
+4.12.6 Township-Owned Heritage Resources

-Where warranted, the Township shall protect, restore, and maintain cultural heritage resources under its ownership to express its commitment to the protection and preservation of these resources, to enhance the identity and character of the Township and to provide an example of the merits of quality restoration and maintenance.
+1. Where warranted, the Township shall protect, restore, and maintain cultural heritage resources under its ownership to express its commitment to the protection and preservation of these resources, to enhance the identity and character of the Township and to provide an example of the merits of quality restoration and maintenance.

-4.11.7 Assistance
+4.12.7 Assistance

-The Township may itself utilize and encourage the utilization of available government funding assistance programs to assist in the implementation of cultural heritage conservation policies.
+1. The Township may itself utilize and encourage the utilization of available government funding assistance programs to assist in the implementation of cultural heritage conservation policies.
 Council, where appropriate, shall cooperate with other levels of government, as well as with private agencies and individuals, in the conservation of local cultural heritage resources.

-4.11.8 Awareness
+4.12.8 Awareness

-- The Township shall take measures to increase public awareness of significant cultural heritage resources, which can be encouraged through a variety of means including the: - a.
+- 1. The Township shall take measures to increase public awareness of significant cultural heritage resources, which can be encouraged through a variety of means including the: - a.
 Identification and designation of potential cultural heritage resources; - b.
-Maintenance of historic records and archives;

-Appointment of a municipal heritage committee to advise and assist Council on Parts IV and V of the OHA.
+Maintenance of historic records and archives; - Appointment of a municipal heritage committee to advise and assist Council on Parts IV and V of the OHA.